The General Store - Where to Find What You Might Miss

 DILL PICKLES

-Amanda McCloud in her column "You Outta Know" reports:
+Amanda McCloud reports:

 Dill Pickles: Have you been longing for dill pickles that are actually DILL pickles?
 Well, I have and I finally found some in Glen Innes.
 There is a little deli/bakery shop next to Fruit World (across from Pak n Save).
 They import pickles from Israel and they are awesome!
 Several of our members have tried them and they all agree.
 Ask for Kvuzat Yavne pickles.
 And they're inexpensive!
 This store also has some great cheeses - the best feta cheese that I've tasted.
 The name of the place is, La Mama E'Toile, 185 Apirana Ave, Glen Innes.